w3f/polkadot-wiki/docs/build-parachains-rococo.md

 DOT leave the senders account on the Relay chain and are transferred into an account on a parachain, the parachain mints a corresponding amount of tokens in the specified amount on the parachain.

-For example, we can send tokens from Alice's account on the Relay Chain to her own account on parachain 200.
+For example, we can send tokens from Alice's account on the Relay chain to her own account on parachain 200.
 To do so, we will need to head to the `Network` > `Parachains` tab and click on the `Transfer to chain` button.